Employment

 Key Local Labour Market Insights

-The local employment rate is 63.2%.
-It rose of 1.0 percentage points
+The local employment rate stands at 57.3%.
+It fell by 0.1 percentage points

-from March and rose by 1.9 percentage points from same month last year.
+from January and decreased by 5.1 percentage points from same month last year.

-Local unemployment rate stands at 6.4%.
-It showed decline by 0.0 percentage points month-over-month, and grew by 1.1 percentage points year-over-year.
+Local unemployment rate stands at 6.1%.
+It increased by 0.8 percentage points month-over-month, and fell by 0.0 percentage points year-over-year.

 Employment Trends